RFID Asset Tracking Solutions for Cleanrooms

 Equipment Tracking and Calibration Management

 Test and measurement equipment are a familiar sight in cleanrooms.
-They can be very large assets like incubators to smaller items like thermometers, probes and rulers.
-Typical challenges related to tracking these equipment include:
+They can be very large assets like incubators to smaller items like thermometers, probes, and rulers.
+Typical challenges related to tracking such equipment include:

-The AssetGather RFID Asset Tracking solution is well suited for this application.
+The AssetGather RFID Asset Tracking solution solution is well suited for this application.
 Thousands of such assets are currently being tracked in cleanrooms environments.
-Often, customers use the handheld only solution as an entry level project.
+Often, customers use the handheld-only solution as an entry-level project.
 They then, quickly phase into a permanent infrastructure with fixed readers to automatically pick up assets within the cleanroom and to monitor exits to record movement in and out of the cleanrooms.
 A good addition to the implementation is to also monitor metrology or the rooms where in-house calibration is done.
 Cameras can also be integrated into the system, if needed.

 Work-in-Process Tracking